mostafarohani/info_bottle/INPUT.md

 ```
 python train_model.py --devices <GPU_NUM>
 ```
 Now that you have the data, you can train the generator models.
-To speed up this process, we use MPI for parallezing the workload.
+To speed up this process, we use MPI for parallelizing the workload.
 As an example, if GPUs 0,1,2,3 are avaliable, you would run
 ```
 mpirun -np 4 python generator.py --devices 0,1,2,3
 ```